 The third example is a classical image-based Facebook ad of Byrokko displayed in the news feed.
 Its bigger size allows for including more information – the copy includes a new product announcement and a special offer, engaging their target audience groups to discover more info and use the offer code to purchase the product.

 The ad is based on an intensive, high-quality product picture showcasing its characteristics.
-Such attention-grabbing visuals are highly effective on social media, immediately grabbing the users’ attention.
+The product image works because the offer is visible before the user reads the full caption: product, discount cue, and CTA are all close to the first screen.
 This ad includes a CTA button placed next to the special offer, directing interested users to the product page where they can buy it with a special discount.
-The consistency between their Facebook ad and product landing page makes the campaign powerful, ensuring users are in the right digital space after clicking the CTA.
+The Facebook ad and product page use the same offer, product, and discount cue, so users do not have to re-check whether they landed in the right place after clicking.

 4. Raw Decor